When will international travel return? A country-by-country guide to coronavirus recovery

-Philippines President Duterte recently extended a lockdown on Manila and other high-risk areas until the middle of May.
-A ban on international travellers went into effect on 22 March.
-There are more than 10,000 confirmed cases, a majority of them in Manila.
+A ban on international travelers went into effect on 22 March, and it’s unclear when this restriction will be lifted.
+There are more than 47,000 confirmed cases, with a majority of them in Manila.

-The Bureau of Immigration stated on 11 May that no foreigners are allowed into the country.
-Spokeswoman Dana Sandoval said, “Only Filipinos, their foreign spouse and children, accredited foreign government and international organization officials, and foreign airline crew shall remain eligible to enter the Philippines”.
+The Bureau of Immigration stated on MaFilipiny 11 that no foreigners were allowed into the country.
+Spokeswoman Dana Sandoval said, “Only os, their foreign spouse and children, accredited foreign government and international organization officials, and foreign airline crew shall remain eligible to enter the Philippines”.

 This island nation has had one of the world’s most successful responses to the coronavirus outbreaks.
 However, one aspect of successful containment involves greatly limiting the number of incoming travellers from other countries.
 To that end, Taiwan has banned international travellers as of 19 March, including all transit passengers passing through the nation en route to other destinations.

 Phuket, the popular tourist destination, has been a coronavirus hotspot, as has the megacity of Bangkok.
-Those two destinations are likely to be the last to reopen.
+Other countries have been in discussions to create travel bubbles with Thailand.